bond-lab/JPC2/WSD/README.md

 LATEX report - the file with report's code from Latex.

+CODE - the folder with all the codes.
+(WSD, MWE problems.
+In the MWE the main differences between the codes are the prompts and a few lines of code).

 * All result files contain: total accuracy and other metrics for every model, statistics and tagged files.

 #### How to run the code:
 Before running the code with certain model, you should install this version of model in the server.